kiitaristi/CMPM-125-F25-JadeSells/README.md

 # CMPM 121 Section Activity

+Submission comment:
+This project now has changes that properly increment the counter variable in code and actively displays incrementation on the webpage!

 This section activity is intended to introduce you to many of the tools and workflows that we'll use in CMPM 121, Game Development Patterns.

 Key tools: